OpenDSA/OpenDSA/RST/source/Development/AnalAsymptotic.rst

 required for some particular class of inputs: the worst-, average-, or best-case input of size :math:`n`.

-The lower bound for an algorithm (or a problem, as explained later) is denoted by the symbol :math:`\Omega`, pronounced "big-Omega" or just "Omega".
+The :term:`lower bound` for an algorithm
+(or a problem, as explained later) is denoted by the symbol :math:`\Omega`, pronounced "big-Omega" or just "Omega".
 The following definition for :math:`\Omega` is symmetric with the